tango-controls-hdbpp/libhdbpp/INSTALL.md

 ## Dependencies

-Libhdbpp depends on libdl.so, libomniORB4.so and libomnithread.so.
+Ensure the development version of the dependencies are installed.
+These are as follows:

+* Tango Controls 9.2.5a.
+* omniORB release 4 - libomniorb4 and libomnithread
+* libzmq - libzmq3-dev or libzmq5-dev

 If they have not been installed in a standard location, then use standard CMake flags below to inform the build where to search for them.

-It is dependent on a Tango Controls install via debian package or source distribution.
-Supported Tango Controls release is 9.2.5a.
+The library can be built with Tango Controls install via debian package or source distribution.
+Supported Tango Controls release is currently 9.2.5a.
+Ensure build flags are used if tango is installed to a custom location.

+Toolchain dependencies:

-CMake 3.0.0 or greater is required to perform the build.
+* CMake 3.0.0 or greater is required to perform the build.

 ## Standard flags